Stephanie Buckhanon Crowder

 Womanist Momma.
 Biblical Scholar.
 Versatile Speaker.

-Rev. Dr. Stephanie Buckhanon Crowder is a Bible and pop culture educator, public speaker, and author.
-She is Vice President of Academic Affairs/Academic Dean and Associate Professor of New Testament Studies at Chicago Theological Seminary.
+Rev. Dr. Stephanie Buckhanon Crowder is Vice President of Academic Affairs/Academic Dean at Chicago Theological Seminary.
+She is the first woman and first African American to hold this position in the institution's history.
+She is also the first African American woman promoted to Full Professor at CTS.
+As Professor of New Testament, Stephanie is a noted Bible scholar, versatile speaker, and prolific author.
 A native of Memphis, TN, she graduated in the top ten of Central High School and furthered her studies at Howard University, where she earned a Bachelor of Science degree, summa cum laude, in Speech Pathology/Audiology.
 Stephanie was the Student Commencement Speaker at her college graduation.

 While at Howard, Stephanie was active in the Golden Key National Honor Society and president of the Frederick Douglass Honor Society.
 She was a Who's Who Among Students in American Colleges and Universities Honoree.
 She has contributed to her community as a National Youth Spokesperson for United Way and as a member of the March of Dimes National Youth Council and the Board of Directors of NashvilleREAD.
 After completing a term on the Disciples of Christ National Convocation Board of Trustees, she was an active member of its Division of Overseas Ministries Board for seven years.